bePartOf-Creation/azure-arm-template-deployment/README.md

 ### Use Case.
-A Saving Application(In Requirement Gathering) called `KoloBox Savings App` was used as my use case, where i have created a single resource in resource group`(kolobox-rgp)` to host my application in the  `dev` environment, redirects the creation of the resource to a re-usable template `(simpledevtemplate.json)` which was used as template for deployment to another resource group `(kolobox-prod-rgp)` i choose to be my `prod` environment.
+A Saving Application(In Requirement Gathering) called `KoloBox Savings App` was used as my use case, where i have created a single resource in resource group`(kolobox-rgp)` to host my application to serve as my  `dev` environment, redirects the creation of the resource to a re-usable template `(simpledevtemplate.json)` which was used as template for deployment to another resource group `(kolobox-prod-rgp)` i choose to be my `prod` environment.
 The next sections will be command used and  challenegs faced in carrying out this slick deployment.

 ### Commands Used.